lmanul/424/by_laws/index.md

 and such Unit shall not be subject to a lien for the Payment of Common Charges assessed prior to the foreclosure sale.

 ### Section 5.
-Collection of Common Charges and Assess- ments.
+Collection of Common Charges and Assessments.

 The Board of Managers
 shall assess Common Charges against the Unit Owners from time to time at least